solovets/generator-sbs/README.md

     _mod_a/
 ```

-If you set this setting to `true`, you'll be allowed to create collections and to select collection to put creating block in it.
+If you set this to `true`, you'll be allowed to create and use collections.

-#### Collection suffix
+### Collection suffix

 Set suffix that will be added to all new collections.
-Also this suffix will be used to detedcted existing collections.
+Also this suffix will be used to detedct existing collections.

 _default:_ `--bem-collection`